BenPollock/BenPollock.github.io/about.md

 excerpt: "About Page"
 ---

-I am a Senior Technical Program Manager & Software Development Manager located in Toronto ON.
+I am a Senior Technical Program Manager & Software Development Manager located in Toronto, ON, Canada.

 Full work history and contact information available via: <a href="https://www.linkedin.com/in/benpollock/">LinkedIn</a>